simplifipay/ios-sdks/README.md

  verification details.
 The SDKs implement encryption mechanisms and follow industry best practices to ensure the confidentiality and integrity of the data.
 However, it is essential to implement additional security measures in your application to protect user data and comply with relevant regulations.

 ## Release Notes and Versioning
+- SimpliFiCard SDK, version 5.0.0
+  - Added support for multilingual.
+SDK language will remains same as application's language.
+Supported lanugages are as follows:
+    - English (default)
+    - Arabic

 - SimpliFiCard SDK, version 4.3.2
   - General Improvements.
   - Added a error callback that will be invoked if the accesstoken passed is invalid.